CALCZERO.COM

 Cubic Volume Units

 Cubic measurements describe three-dimensional space rather than liquid capacity, but the two approaches connect mathematically.
 One cubic meter equals 1,000 liters, one cubic centimeter equals one milliliter, and one cubic foot holds about 7.48 US gallons.
-These conversions matter for construction, shipping, and engineering where you're measuring space rather than pouring liquids.
+These conversions matter for construction, shipping, and engineering where the task is measuring space rather than pouring liquids.
 Imperial cubic units follow length relationships: one cubic foot contains 1,728 cubic inches (12×12×12), and one cubic yard contains 27 cubic feet.
 Concrete, mulch, and gravel are sold by the cubic yard.
 Refrigerators specify capacity in cubic feet.
-Engine displacement used to be listed in cubic inches in America (a "302" engine meant 302 cubic inches), though modern specs use liters (that same engine shows as 5.0L now).
+Engine displacement used to be listed in cubic inches in America (a "302" engine meant 302 cubic inches), though modern specs use liters.

 The Liter-Kilogram Connection